Vrael/msde-zookeeper/README.md

 Installation:

 This is a Java Project 1.8 which uses Maven 3.5.4
-The practices I and II are implemented using a JUnit Test Case so to be able run it you just need perform:
+The practices are implemented using a JUnit Test Case so to be able run it you just need perform `mvn install` after up zookeeper on 127.0.0.2:2181

-`mvn install`

 Console log displays the output for both practices on Test maven section.
 ---